Science at the limit

-We offer a PU acrylic base for thinning the colors.
-This is much cheaper than the paints, because it does not contain pigments.
+We offer a special airbrush thinner for thinning the paints.
+This is significantly cheaper than the paints.
 Thus, a significantly better price / performance ratio is achieved than with the purchase of special airbrush paints.

 Especially the design of the Ultracryl color series to the maximum possible opacity makes Ultracryl therefore the ideal base for thinning and use in an airbrush gun.

 In our view, paints used for 3D printing and model making should be as harmless as possible and easy to handle.
 The artwork should not only look good, but should also be pleasant and easy to touch.
 This is an extremely important criterion, especially for tabletop figures.

 The Ultracryl paint series therefore focuses on ingredients that are as harmless as possible.